 - You are conducting an http-to-https migration.

 Your previous page will be replaced and the new page will be shown in your search engine results with a 301 redirect.
 This is appropriate when you know the URL will be at the new page for a year or longer.
 This type of page redirect passes almost all of the link equity to the new page.

 What is a 302 Redirect?

-When Can a 302 Redirect Be Used?
+When Should a 302 Redirect Be Used?

 There are times when a 302 redirect is useful.
 Add a 302 redirect for:

-- A/B testing of a web page for functionality or design.
+- A/B testing of a webpage for functionality or design.

 - Getting client feedback on a new page without impacting site ranking.